joemfb/nock.js/README.md

 - *slot* (0): resolve a tree address
 - *constant* (1): return the formula regardless of subject
-- *evaluate* (2): apply the product of second formula to the product of the first
+- *evaluate* (2): evaluate the product of second formula against the product of the first
 - *cell* (3): test if the product is a cell
 - *incr* (4): increment the product
 - *eq* (5): test for equality between nouns in the product